mdn/content/files/en-us/mdn/writing_guidelines/howto/research_technology/index.md

 This can feel a little alien to start, but the more you do it the more you get used to it.
 Here are some good links to help you get started:

 - [How to read W3C specs](https://alistapart.com/article/readspec/) by J. David Eisenberg on A List Apart
-- [Understanding the CSS Specifications](https://www.w3.org/Style/CSS/read) from the w3c
+- [Understanding the CSS specifications](https://www.w3.org/Style/CSS/read) from the w3c
-- [How to read web specs Part I – Or: WebVR, how do you work?](https://surma.dev/things/reading-specs/) talks through reading the WebVR spec specifically, but is a great introduction to reading Web API specs.
+- [How to read web specs part I – or: WebVR, how do you work?](https://surma.dev/things/reading-specs/) talks through reading the WebVR spec specifically, but is a great introduction to reading Web API specs.
-- [How to read web specs Part IIa – Or: ECMAScript Symbols](https://surma.dev/things/reading-specs-2/) the second part to the link above contains information on understanding the ECMAScript specification which outlines the JavaScript language
+- [How to read web specs part IIa – or: ECMAScript Symbols](https://surma.dev/things/reading-specs-2/) the second part to the link above contains information on understanding the ECMAScript specification which outlines the JavaScript language

-In addition, we have a guide on [Information contained in a WebIDL file](/en-US/docs/MDN/Writing_guidelines/Howto/Write_an_API_reference/Information_contained_in_a_WebIDL_file), which can really help when reading Web API specs.
+In addition, we have the [Information contained in a WebIDL file](/en-US/docs/MDN/Writing_guidelines/Howto/Write_an_API_reference/Information_contained_in_a_WebIDL_file) guide, which can really help when reading Web API specs.

 ## Exploring the feature